messente/messente-api-node/README.md

 # Messente API Library

 - Messente API version: 0.0.1
-- NPM package version: 0.0.1
+- NPM package version:

 [Messente](https://messente.com) is a global provider of messaging and user verification services.
 Use Messente API library to send and receive SMS, Viber and WhatsApp messages, blacklist phone numbers to make sure you&#39;re not sending any unwanted messages, manage contacts and groups.
 Messente builds [tools](https://messente.com/documentation) to help organizations connect their services to people anywhere in the world.

 ## Installation

-Install Messente API library with `npm install messente_api --save`.
+Install Messente API library with `npm install  --save`.

 ## Features